When Are Changes Needed in Child Custody Due to Military Relocation?

 Military Relocation and Child Custody

-When a parent in the military has to move, it can be hard for them to stay in regular contact with their child, especially if the move is across state lines or to another country.
+When a parent in the military is required to move, it can be difficult for them to maintain regular contact with their child, especially if the move is across state lines or to another country.
+This is when the relocation of a child under custody may be considered.

 For instance, if a parent is required to relocate due to military service, they may be able to petition the court for permission to take their child with them.